techlearn-center/DevOps/profile-project/README.md

 ```
 This example specifies a simple Java project that includes a dependency on JUnit for testing and configures the Maven Compiler Plugin to compile the project using Java 1.8.
 The `pom.xml` file is central to a Maven project, dictating how the project is built, packaged, and managed.

+The `pom.xml` file itself does not explicitly define the project's directory structure in the form of paths or folder listings.
+Instead, Maven projects follow a standard directory layout convention, which is implicitly understood by Maven and does not need to be specified in the pom.xml.
+This convention allows Maven to automatically know where to find source code, resources, test code, and other elements of the project.
+However, if your project deviates from these conventions, you can specify alternative paths using the <build> section in the pom.xml.

+#### Standard Maven Project Directory Structure
+Here's an overview of the default Maven project directory structure:

+- `src/main/java`: This directory contains the project's main Java source files.
+- `src/main/resources`: This directory holds resources associated with the project, such as properties files, configuration files, and other non-Java resources that should be included in the final artifact.
+- `src/test/java`: Contains the Java source files for the project's tests.
+- `src/test/resources`: Resources for the test code, similar to src/main/resources, but not included in the final artifact and only used during testing.
+- `target/`: The default directory where Maven outputs the project artifacts and other generated files (e.g., compiled classes, packaged JAR).

 # Continuous Integration
 In the development of a product, developers regularly commit, build, and locally test their code before pushing it to a centralized version control system.
 This practice is consistently followed by all team members.